-HIV is not something to be afraid of, but certainly something to be aware of, especially for volunteers on medical placements.
+HIV is not something to be afraid of, but certainly something to be aware of, especially for volunteers on medical or HIV/AIDS placements.
 You will receive further briefing in orientation and at your placement, but all volunteers should be aware of how HIV is spread.

-HIV is contracted through the exchange of bodily fluids.
+HIV can be contracted through the exchange of bodily fluids.
 This includes unprotected sex, sharing needles or any situation where an open wound is exposed to another person's blood.
-Always wear gloves when dealing with blood injuries.
-For more information please see the APPENDIX.
+Always wear gloves when dealing with blood injuries, even if you have no cuts yourself.
+For more information on HIV/AIDS and the precautions you should take, please see the APPENDIX.